sheenanick/fitness-app/README.md

 #### By Sheena Nickerson

 This is a fitness application for Android.
-User's can log their exercises by day to keep track of their activity.
-User's can also save their favorite workout routines to log the entire workout at once.
+Users can log their exercises by day to keep track of their activity.
+Users can also save their favorite workout routines to log the entire workout at once.

 This project is still a work in progress and the following features are not yet implemented:
 * Pedometer functionality to track user's daily steps